fantasyfuerte/DO-IT-PROJECT/README.md

 ## Introduction

 Welcome to **DO-IT-NOW**, your ultimate productivity enhancement tool!
-This web application is designed to help you achieve your daily goals effortlessly and stay organized throughout your day.
+This web application is designed to help you achieve your daily goals effortlessly and stay organized throughout your day making hte progress smoother.

 ## Enjoy the app